Ecolab’s Barueri, Brazil Plant Certifying as

 - Economic Results | $185,000 in average annual risk-adjusted cost savings

-At the plant level, the safety, health and environment team is responsible for managing the water quality, effluent and legal wastewater discharges and steering water savings projects onsite.
-The utilities, logistics, production and maintenance teams are responsible for executing on water savings projects.
+At the plant level, the safety, health and environment (leader: Gabriela Delgado and Luana Franco) team is responsible for managing the water quality, effluent and legal wastewater discharges and steering water savings projects onsite.
+The utilities (leader: Jorge Campos), logistics (leader: Vanessa Prieto), production (leader: Cássio Alves) and maintenance (leader: Fábio Neri) teams are responsible for executing on water savings projects.
 The utilities department is also responsible for operation of the effluent system, relevant sample collection, monitoring analysis reports and the legal wastewater discharge updates.
+The ultimately accountable is the plant manager (Benedito Pitterri).

 To maintain good wastewater quality, wastewater is adjusted for pH continually.
 Full testing is done on a monthly basis and annual analysis is sent to the São Paulo State’s water sanitation company and environmental agency to ensure permit compliance.
 Incoming water quality for drinking water is tested monthly and process water is tested daily.